 Upon acceptance, all students are required to pay a $100.00 Tuition deposit.
 The Tuition deposit is credited to the student’s account and is applied as a payment toward the student’s first semester bill.
-Students who wish to reside in the Residence Halls are required to submit a $50.00 deposit with their room and board contract.
 For the Fall semester, Tuition deposits are not refundable after May 1 and Room deposits are not refundable after June 1.
 For the Spring semester, neither deposit is refundable after January 1.

 There are many factors which will be considered in determining residency for in-state tuition purposes.
 No one factor can be used to establish domicile, rather all factors and circumstances must be considered on a case-by-case basis.
 A domicile or residency classification assigned by a public or private authority neither qualifies nor disqualifies a student for University in-state status.